Clearbit vs. Crunchbase Comparison

 Crunchbase uses funding and growth signals as buying proxies.

 Rather than tracking web behavior, Crunchbase surfaces companies based on financial events: a recent Series B, a growth prediction scoring "Very Likely," a hiring surge detected through job postings.
 The Actively Hiring filter serves as one such proxy.
-These signals work well for targeting companies with budget and momentum, but they don't tell you whether a company is researching your product category.
+These signals work well for targeting companies with budget and momentum, but they do not tell you whether a company is researching your product category.

 Source: Crunchbase